hunsri/VRSketchingGeometryUP/README.md

 4. Serialize or export using methods of the sketch world script.
 5. Load serialized sketch world from the serialized xml file for further editing.

-An [example script](https://github.com/tterpi/VRSketchingGeometry/blob/master/Assets/Plugins/VRSketchingGeometry/Example/VRSketchingExample.cs) was created to show this process in practice.
+An [example script](./Samples/LegacyExample/VRSketchingExample.cs) was created to show this process in practice.

-## Sample scene
+## Samples

-The sample scene contains various messy test scripts and corresponding game object.
+Various examples are provided under `VRSketchingGeometryPackage/Samples`.
+These can be imported via the Unity Package Manager.
 (see [Import the examples](./README.md#import-the-examples))

+### Shared Assets
+Contains all the assets required to run the examples.
+Can be used as a reference for the creation of own assets.

+### Example Scenes
+Contains various examples.
+For further details please refer to [this readme](./Samples/ExampleScenes/Scenes/README.md).

+### Legacy Example
+Contains a static scene with various messy test scripts and corresponding game objects.
 ![sampleScene](https://user-images.githubusercontent.com/51961152/192534926-2c6406b1-4556-4808-baf7-9f8eeab0bc5f.png)

-## Tests

-Tests still have to be migrated from the original plugin version.

 ## Notes
 This is a conversion from the plugin version (https://github.com/tterpi/VRSketchingGeometry) to a package version.